 Weaam El Masry

-Born in 1976, Weaam El Masry is an Egyptian Cairo-based multi-award winning visual artist.
+Weaam El Masry is an Egyptian Cairo-based multi-award winning visual artist.
 She holds a PH.D. in media art from the Faculty of Applied Arts, Helwan University.
-She is currently working as a lecturer at the Faculty of Arts & Design, MSA University.
+She works as a lecturer at the Faculty of Arts & Design, MSA University.
 She is also a painter who at times moves to photography, animation and installation.
-Her work has been exhibited at galleries, festivals, Biennales and museums locally and internationally notably the 5th Beijing International Art Biennale 2012 (China), One Minute Film & Video Festival in Aarau 2008 (Switzerland), The Egyptian Museum of Contemporary Art, and many group and solo exhibitions in Egypt and abroad.
-With over 25 awards and scholarships from different institutions in Egypt and abroad; for example but not limited to; the Culture Resource Award for Artistic Production for Young Arab Artists & Writers (the Arab region), D.A.A.D (Germany), The UNESCO-Aschberg Bursaries for Artists, Pro-Helvetia (the Swiss Arts Council), Alexandria library (Egypt), Kulturamt Düsseldorf (Germany) and over 53 exhibitions under her belt.
-El Masry’s works are in private and public Collections; notably Bibliotheca Alexandrina; The Museum of Egyptian Modern Art and private collections in Egypt, Germany, USA and Spain.
+Her work has been exhibited at galleries, festivals, Biennales and museums locally and internationally notably; the Biblical Book and Book-Object Biennale, 1st edition, National Literary Museum – Bucharest, Romania 2018, the Florence Biennale 2015 (Italy), 5th Beijing International Art Biennale 2012 (China), One Minute Film & Video Festival in Aarau 2008 (Switzerland), The Egyptian Museum of Contemporary Art, and many group and solo exhibitions in Egypt and abroad.
+With over 25 awards and scholarships from different institutions in Egypt and abroad; for example but not limited to; The UNESCO-Aschberg Bursaries for Artists, the Culture Resource Award for Artistic Production for Young Arab Artists & Writers (the Arab region), D.A.A.D (Germany), Pro-Helvetia (the Swiss Arts Council), Alexandria library (Egypt), Kulturamt Düsseldorf (Germany) and over 60 exhibitions under her belt.
+El Masry’s works are in private and public Collections; notably Bibliotheca Alexandrina; The Museum of Egyptian Modern Art and private collections in Egypt, Germany, USA, United Arab Emirates, Lebanon and Spain.